 One of the first decisions you need to make before starting a business in Dubai as a foreigner, is the type of company you want.
 This will be determined by various factors, including the nature of your business, the purpose of your company and its operational aspects, among others.
 There are two major types of corporate structures that you can choose from: Limited Liability Company and Sole Establishment.

 In Dubai, you can set up shop either on the mainland or in one of the many free zones.
 Starting a business in Dubai as a foreigner, one may wonder what is the difference between mainland and free zones?

 Mainland — Operating a company on Dubai Mainland allows you to trade within the local markets as well as trade internationally.
 The process of company formation is quite systematic.
 Moreover, you can get a business license within a day.

-Free zones — Setting up a business in free zones is quite reasonable and favourable for new businesses.
-Some of the most prominent free zones in Dubai include Jebel Ali Free Zone (JAFZA), Dubai Airport Free Zone (DAFZA), Dubai Media City, Dubai Silicon Oasis, Dubai International Financial Centre (DIFC), Dubai Healthcare City (DHC), and Dubai Multi Commodities Centre (DMCC).
+Free zones — Setting up a business in free zones is quite reasonable and favorable for new businesses.
+Some of the most prominent free zones in Dubai include Jebel Ali Free Zone (JAFZA), Dubai Airport Free Zone (DAFZA), Dubai Media City, Dubai Silicon Oasis, Dubai International Financial Center (DIFC), Dubai Healthcare City (DHC), and Dubai Multi Commodities Center (DMCC).
 The rules and regulations for businesses and timeline for business setup formalities, however, may vary from one free zone to another as they are governed by their own authorities.

 The Department of Economic Development (DED) in Dubai issues all the business licenses in the emirate.
 There are four types of business licenses which you can choose from according to your business: